CSCI3230U/majorgroupproject-frede-avril-cody/Readme.txt

 In order to send someone a message you must enter the recipent for example "Paula" hit enter and type your message and click send.

+All the work was done in the dev branch and Cody merged the dev branch to main

 Although the commits may not display it completely, the work was split up evenly amoungst our groups and meeting were had as a collabrative coding session to discuss issues others were having and to debug.